Eye Diseases and Disorders

 Floaters are most often isolated occurrences that are a perfectly normal part of vision.
-However, if they become more frequent, and are accompanied by eye flashes – bursts or streaks of light similar to the “stars” you may see after taking a blow to the head – this may be a sign of an impending retinal detachment.
-This is very serious and should be brought to the attention of an eye care professional.
+However, if they become more frequent, and are accompanied by eye flashes – bursts or streaks of light similar to the “stars” you may see after taking a blow to the head – it may be a sign of an impending retinal detachment.

 Symptoms of Eye Floaters and Eye Flashes